bookieio/bookie-firefox/README.rst

 Setting up
 ----------
-Once you check out from git, you'll need to get the external depenencies, the firefox sdk and the Bookie static library collection.
+Once you check out from git, you'll need to get the external dependencies, the firefox sdk and the Bookie static library collection.
 You can get both of these using the Makefile.